robocomp/robocomp-robolab/components/hardware/base/delfos/README.md

 ## Compiling and Installation

-This section assumes user has already installed RoboComp core library and pull Robolab's components according to this [README guide](https://github.com/robocomp/robocomp).
+This section assumes the user has already installed the RoboComp core library and pulled Robolab's components according to this [README guide](https://github.com/robocomp/robocomp).

 If so, we can compile the `delfos` component:
 ```